-1 Purpose The STI arrangements at IDP are designed to reward executives for achievement against annual performance targets set by the Board at the beginning of the performance period.
+3 Purpose The STI arrangements at IDP are designed to reward executives for achievement against annual performance targets set by the Board at the beginning of the performance period.
 The STI program is reviewed annually by the Remuneration Committee and approved by the Board.
 Performance period The STI performance period is for the financial year 1 July to 30 June.
-Performance criteria During FY21, the key performance criteria of IDP were directed to achieving the following Board approved targets: Financial - 50% weighting Earnings before Interest and Taxation; Non financial - 50% weighting Rewarding performance The STI performance weightings are set under a predetermined matrix with the Board determination final.
+Performance criteria During FY21, the key performance criteria of IDP were directed to achieving the following Board approved targets: Financial - 50% weighting Earnings before Interest and Taxation; Non-financial - 50% weighting Student placement pipeline grown and maximised through increased organic leads, enhanced lead scoring and codesigned IDP Live app IELTS market share increased through development of enhanced products and online customer experience - Leadership capability critical to the rebound and acceleration out of the pandemic developed The Board believes that these specific STI performance criteria support the strategic direction of the Company and will encourage an increase in financial performance, market share and shareholder returns.
+Specific achievement against the KPIs set for FY21 is set out below under the heading Linking remuneration and Company performance in FY21.
+Rewarding performance The STI performance weightings are set under a predetermined matrix with the Board determination final.
 Executive KMP's STI have a stretch component that is designed to encourage above at-target performance.
-STI payment (50% The CEO's STI is paid as follows: cash:50% deferred) STI amounts up to \$100,000 and 50% of any amount above \$100,000 will be paid in cash subsequent to 30 June 2021 following completion of the performance period and audit of the associated financial statements; and 50% of any amount above \$100,000 will be satisfied through a grant of service rights issued under the IDIP.
-The service rights are subject to a vesting condition that the CEO remains employed for a further 12 months from the end of the financial year.
-The COO's STI is paid as follows: 70% will be paid in cash subsequent to 30 June 2021 following completion of performance period and audit of the associated financial statements; and 30% will be satisfied through a grant of service rights issued under the IDIP.
+STI payment The CEO's STI is paid as follows: (50% cash: 50% deferred) > STI amounts up to \$100,000 and 50% of any amount above \$100,000 will be paid in cash subsequent to 30 June 2021 following completion of the performance period and audit of the associated financial statements; and 50% of any amount above \$100,000 will be satisfied through a grant of service rights issued under the IDIP.
+The service rights are subject to a vesting condition that the CEO remains

+The COO's STI is paid as follows:

+- > 70% will be paid in cash subsequent to 30 June 2021 following completion of the performance period and audit of the associated financial statements; and - > 30% will be satisfied through a grant of service rights issued under the IDIP.
 The service rights are subject to a vesting condition that the COO remains employed for a further 12 months from the end of the financial year.

 The STI of other Executive KMP will be paid in cash subsequent to 30 June 2021 following completion of the performance period and audit of the associated financial statements.

-The performance criteria set are reviewed annually to ensure they align with the company's evolving business strategies and goals.
-The FY22 performance criteria will consist of a mix of financial (EBIT) and non-financial criteria with non financial KPIs primarily focussed on delivering strategic priorities for IELTS, Student Placement and digital marketing.
+The performance criteria set are reviewed annually to ensure they align with the Company's evolving business strategies and goals.
+The FY22 performance criteria will consist of a mix of financial (EBIT) and non-financial criteria with non-financial KPIs primarily focused on delivering strategic priorities for IELTS, student placement and digital marketing.